gvsrusa/sevak-codespaces/AgriConnect/README.md

 1. Ensure you have Android Studio installed.
 2. Open the `AgriConnect/android_app` directory as a project in Android Studio.
-3. Let Gradle sync and download dependencies.
+3. The project uses the Gradle wrapper.
+Android Studio should automatically use it to sync and download dependencies.
+If building from the command line, use `./gradlew` (on Linux/macOS) or `gradlew.bat` (on Windows) for Gradle tasks (e.g., `./gradlew assembleDebug`).
 4. Configure any necessary API keys or environment variables as per the application's requirements (e.g., Supabase URL and Anon Key in a configuration file).
 5. Build and run the application on an emulator or a physical device.